adelaalfar/play-form-kludge/README.md

 **Second attempt: Manually implement helper classes, form binding/unbinding, and validation**

-After coming to the conclusion that I might never succeed in implementing my requirements using the built-in Play facilities would be due mostly to chance, I decided to abandon the built-in features of Play for form processing and code it all manually.
+After coming to the conclusion that I might never succeed in implementing my requirements using the built-in Play facilities, I decided to abandon the built-in features of Play for form processing and code it all manually.
 This turned out to be straightforward and I had a working system within a couple of days.
 This code is available in the master branch of this repo.

-In my opinion, the strengths of the current (manual) implementation are:  (1) The views.helper template code is trivially simple to read, debug, and extend for Scala novices; (2) The approach failed gracefully during development: when I coded a feature incorrectly, it was always easy to debug.
+In my opinion, the strengths of the current (manual) implementation are:  (1) The [views.helper template code](https://github.com/philipmjohnson/play-form-kludge/tree/master/app/views/helper) is trivially simple to read, debug, and extend for Scala novices; (2) The approach failed gracefully during development: when I coded a feature incorrectly, it was always easy to debug.

-The weaknesses are: (1) The binding/validation code (in Student.makeInstance) is a hot mess, and does not use annotation-based validation which is clearly superior; (2) doing the form binding and unbinding by hand just seems lame for a framework as elegant as Play; and (3) the built-in code seems like it provides additional functionality (such as the "lang" property).
+The weaknesses are: (1) The binding/validation code (in [Student.makeInstance](https://github.com/philipmjohnson/play-form-kludge/blob/master/app/models/Student.java#L40-119)) is a hot mess, and does not use annotation-based validation which is clearly superior; (2) doing the form binding and unbinding by hand just seems lame for a framework as elegant as Play; and (3) the built-in code seems like it provides additional functionality (such as the "lang" property).